 It’s not that dogs are old and thus incapable of learning new tricks.
-The problem is that it’s difficult to remold an already mature dog and correct its behavior.
+The problem is that it’s challenging to remold an already mature dog and correct its behavior.
 When dogs adopt a specific behavioral pattern, they get used to it.
 As far as they are concerned, that is proper behavior.

 The same goes for people — they can change, but it’s rather difficult when a person is set in their ways.

 Therefore, before we start our training and discover the secret to How to stop our dog from chasing cars, we must learn what not to do first and how to avoid common mistakes.

 Giving Treats Isn’t Productive

-When our dog runs away from our close proximity and starts chasing cars, we experience an adrenaline rush caused by fear — which is only natural.
+When our dog runs away from our proximity and starts chasing cars, we experience an adrenaline rush caused by fear — which is only natural.
 Our first instinct is to call for our dog.

 But, considering that they are either in a predatory mood or in a playful state of mind, they won’t pay too much attention to what we have to say.

-That’s exactly when most owners remember one thing that a dog will never say no to — food.
+That’s precisely when most owners remember one thing that a dog will never say no to — food.
 So, we desperately try to protect our dogs by tempting them with a delicious treat.

 Treats are supposed to be rewards.

-Chances are our dog will return to us — but just for long enough to get their treat if we don’t manage to restrain them with a leash.
+Chances are our dogs will return to us — but just for long enough to get their treat if we don’t manage to restrain them with a leash.

 We shouldn’t get mad at our dog in this case.
 As far as they’re concerned, it’s a win-win situation.
 The dog gets a treat as a reward for their behavior, and they get to continue playing or stalking their prey.